Set (deity)

-Since he is related to the west of Nile which is the Sahara, he is sometimes associated with a lesser deity, Ha, god of the desert, which is a deity depicted as a man with a desert determinative on his head.

 Family

 Set is the son of Geb, the Earth, and Nut, the Sky; his siblings are Osiris, Isis, and Nephthys.
-He married Nephthys and fathered Anubis and in some accounts, he had relationships with the foreign goddesses Anat and Astarte.
+He married the latter, and though it has commonly been assumed that they were the parents of Anubis, some Egyptologists, such as Herman te Velde, have doubted whether Set was ever regarded as Anubis's father in ancient Egyptian religion (Osiris being the father of this god instead).
+Seth also had relationships with the foreign goddesses Anat and Astarte in some accounts.
 From these relationships is said to be born a crocodile deity called Maga.